Nanoteck137/tunebook/README.md

 - [ ] Frontend: Cleanup: Modal forms
 - [ ] Frontend: Fix: cancel() on forms on api errors, this makes sure that the form is not reset when error occurs

-- [ ] Backend: Cleanup: Figure out how to handle logging through out the project
-- [ ] Backend: Cleanup: Figure out how to handle service errors
-- [ ] Backend: Cleanup: Figure out how to handle service logging
-- [ ] Backend: Cleanup: API: Better way to log the API Errors

 - [ ] Backend: Cleanup: Database: Database code
 - [ ] Backend: Cleanup: API: Go through all API structures and add all the fields (i.e created, updated, more)
 - [ ] Backend: Cleanup: Media Service: Code Cleanup